 Experiment Handouts.
-You are required to download copies of handouts for each lab that needs supplemental lab-text information.
-These handouts are found on our Chemistry 267 website.
-These handouts cover some more information, and changes to the text.
-OWL assignments are based on these handouts and the lab text.
+You are required to download copies of experimental procedures for each lab.
+These handouts are found on our Chemistry 269 website.
+These handouts cover background information and give the procedures that will be followed in the lab.
+The handout is the primary source from which the Prelab Outline will be prepared.
+OWL assignments are based on these handouts.
 Email communications may also be used to provide information to be included in the Prelab Outline.
-For some experiments, besides the "Experiment Handout" and the text, the web site will provide additional information, such as photos of apparatus set-ups and procedures.
+For most experiments, besides the "Experiment Handout," the web site will provide additional information, such as photos of apparatus set-ups and procedures.
 Downloading handouts well in advance will lessen the likelihood of running into last minute computer problems.
 Make sure to use the handouts from the current semester.

 Post-Lab Due Dates.
-After an experiment is finished, submit your postlab via Gradescope (described previously) before the due date.
+After an experiment is finished, submit your postlab via Gradescope (described previously) before or on the due date.
 The due dates are posted on Gradescope and you must be aware of them.
 Late Gradescope submissions result in the loss of 1 point per day (including weekend days).